1879 VFA season: Association membership

 The South Melbourne Football Club entered the senior ranks of the Association in 1879; however, while was nominally a senior club to begin the year, it was in a weakened state and went into recess after playing five senior games.

 The status of the Geelong Football Club also changed subtly in 1879.
 It had been a senior Association club since 1877, but it had played primarily against other provincial teams during 1877 and 1878.
 In its first premiership year of 1878, it played only four senior matches against metropolitan clubs, but in 1879, it played nine senior matches against metropolitan clubs.
 As such, although there was no formal change in its senior status, Geelong effectively shifted from being a provincial team, to being a provincially-based team competing in the metropolitan competition.

 1879 VFA premiership

-The 1879 premiership was won by the Geelong Football Club, the club's second in succession, finishing the season unbeaten with fifteen wins and one match, against West Melbourne, being abandoned as a draw five minutes from half-time after torrential rain swept the ground. finished second with sixteen wins and drew two draws from twenty-two games, and new senior club finished third.
+The 1879 premiership was won by the Geelong Football Club, the club's second in succession, finishing the season unbeaten with fifteen wins and one match (against West Melbourne) being abandoned as a draw five minutes from half-time after torrential rain swept the ground. finished second with sixteen wins and two draws from twenty-two games, with new senior club finishing third.